HackYourFuture/JavaScript/Week3/MAKEME.md

 ## **2. Homework exercises**

 It is time to combine everything we have learned the past couple of weeks and get some feedback from experienced developers.
 This will be the first week you are working with the [homework repository](https://github.com/HackYourFuture/Homework/blob/main/README.md) so reserve some time to set it up. *Make sure to read the README in the repository to set up the extensions*.
 This week we expect you to do the exercises in the corresponding module/week folder (JavaScript / Week 3).
-Have a look at your class repository on how to get the homework repository set up and how to hand in the homework.
+Have a look at the [homework guide](https://github.com/HackYourFuture/JavaScript/blob/main/hand-in-homework-guide.md) to see how to hand in your homework.

 ## **3. Your personal brand**